wtechgo/vidhop-linux/readme.md

     dlw <URL>       => alias for dlwebsite

  Title: fvid
- Description: Searches for <SEARCH_WORD> in all videos and channels metadata.
+ Description: Find videos for <SEARCH_WORD> in all videos and channels metadata.
  Commands:
     fvid <SEARCH_TEXT>  => find videos where title or description matches <SEARCH_TEXT> in all videos and channels metadata fvidv <SEARCH_TEXT> => find videos where title or description matches <SEARCH_TEXT> in all videos metadata (shorter search time)